ktranfaglia1/ktranfaglia1/README.md

 ## About me

-I am a senior undergraduate at Salisbury University studying computer science and computational data science.
+I am a Salisbury Alumnus with dual Bachelor of Science degrees in Computer Science and Data Science.
 In my repositories, you will find projects and notable programs I have written over the years.

 ## Contact and Link